bleekere/TAG/test-files/austen/Lady-Susan.md

 	- distinct spelling
 	- abbreviation
 - structure of text:
-	- two hierarchies: physical structure of document and narratological structure of text
+	- two hierarchies: physical structure of document and narratological structure of text.
+Which data in which hierarchy?
 	- front/body/back
 	- line- and page breaks
 	- paragraphs